thomasjk0831/reward-points/README.md

 ]

 We will filter this record and display the total points of each month(3 month period) for the current user.
-The user is able to purchase items, checkout and be able to check the the new points total.
+Additionally, The user is also able to purchase items, checkout and be able to check the the new points total.

 --------------------------------------------------------------------------------------------------------------------------------------